todogroup/ospo-career-path/OSPO-101/module4/README.md

 1. **Continuous Integration**

-Changes are to be merged into the main branch (“master”) as often as possible. **Automated builds** are run on as many variations of software and hardware as possible.
+Changes are to be merged into the main branch (“main”) as often as possible. **Automated builds** are run on as many variations of software and hardware as possible.
 Conflicts are resolved as soon as they arise.

 2. **Continuous Testing/Delivery**